b-sokol/this-means-war/README.md

 # This Means War!

 ### This is a children's game played in many parts of the world.
-No strategy is involved - simply the ability to recognise which of two cards is higher in rank, and to follow the procedure of the game.
+No strategy is involved - simply the ability to recognize which of two cards is higher in rank, and to follow the procedure of the game.

 ### In the basic game there are two players and you use a standard 52 card pack.
 Cards rank as usual from high to low: A K Q J T 9 8 7 6 5 4 3 2.
 Suits are ignored in this game.